ricky0123/vad/README.md

 ## Sponsorship

 Please contribute to the project financially - especially if your commercial product relies on this package. [![Become a Sponsor](https://img.shields.io/static/v1?label=Become%20a%20Sponsor&message=%E2%9D%A4&logo=GitHub&style=flat&color=d42f2d)](https://github.com/sponsors/ricky0123)

+## Important update about node support - July 2024

+I am going to wind down support for `ricky0123/vad-node`, the voice activity detection package for server-side node environments.
+I do not plan to publish any updates to the node package from here on out.
+I made this decision for the following reasons:

+- My original use case for this project was client-side voice activity detection.
+I added node support because someone requested it and I wanted to be helpful.
+However, I don't have a lot of time to work on this project, and deprecating `ricky0123/vad-node` will give me more time to focus on `ricky0123/vad-web`.
+- It is much easier for individual developers to create custom server-side voice activity detection solutions than it is for developers to learn how to work with onnxruntime-web, audio worklets, and other technologies to produce a client-side solution.
+Therefore, I see `ricky0123/vad-web` as providing more value to the community.
+- Sharing code between the browser and node packages is fairly awkward because the environments are different in ways that are relevant to running and using the voice activity detection model.
+- Most users, according to the [survey](https://uaux2a2ppfv.typeform.com/to/iJG2gCQv), are using `ricky0123/vad-web` (possibly with `ricky0123/vad-react`).

+I'm not going to mark `ricky0123/vad-node` as deprecated on npm just yet, but I don't plan to publish any updates.

 ## Quick Start